 Raza Rumi retraces the bittersweet legacy of Benazir Bhutto (published in the Friday Times)

 It was only yesterday that we were mourning for the loss of an icon of our times.
-The much loved, and passionately hated Benazir Bhutto whose tragic murder in broad daylight was the greatest metaphor of what Pakistan has turned into: a jungle of history, ethnicity and extremism.
+The much loved, and passionately hated Benazir Bhutto whose tragic murder in broad daylight was the greatest metaphor of what Pakistan has turned into: a jungle of contested history, ethnic conflict and extremism.
 Little wonder that Bhutto’s worst enemies cried and lamented the loss of a federal politician whose life and times were as unique as her name.
 The populist slogan – charon soobon ki zanjeer (the chain of the four provinces, literally) could not have been truer than the most tested of axioms.
 As if her death were not enough, the state response was even more brutal.
 Why did she participate in public rallies?
 On that fateful day of December 27, 2007, why did she invite death by sticking her neck out – literally and metaphorically?
 This was tragedy compounded by invective and betrayal.
 After all, had she not received a tacit understanding from the then military President, General Pervez Musharraf?

 The official machinery then went to work in a super-efficient frenzy.
 Within hours, the murder scene had been washed away, right opposite the Liaqat Bagh in Rawalpindi where Pakistan’s first Prime Minister, Liaquat Ali Khan, was also shot dead.
 If anything history repeated itself with a bang – only to restate that Pakistani Prime Ministers are dispensable accessories of the power game.
 The misogynistic thirst for blood-letting once quenched, patriarchy dictated that the autopsy of a woman became an issue of honour, confusion and violation of the law.
 How telling, that the laws of the land remain subservient to the imperatives of culture and tradition.